 Why Total Savings Matter More Than Payback Period

 While the payback period is a useful benchmark, the more important figure is the total lifetime saving.
 A solar panel system with a 7-year payback that generates savings for 25 years delivers 18 years of essentially free electricity after breaking even.
 This is where the real value lies.
 With electricity prices likely to continue rising over the coming decades, the annual savings from your solar panels will increase in real terms year after year.
-A system installed in 2026 could save a Yorkshire household 15,000 to 25,000 pounds over its lifetime, depending on system size, electricity price trends, and whether battery storage is included.
+A system installed in 2026 could save a Yorkshire household a substantial amount over its lifetime, depending on system size, electricity price trends, and whether battery storage is included.
 At Premier Electrical Renewables, we provide a detailed savings projection as part of every free survey, so you know exactly what to expect.